vinorodrigues/bootstrap-dark/README.md

 At of the time of writing this paper no browser supports `prefers-color-scheme` media query for the `favicon`.
 This is slowly changing, and according to [Thomas Steiner][55] this will soon be supported in Chrome.

 Until then you'll need to design your `favicon` in a way that works for both light and dark browsers.
-Some of the techniques include using colors that work in both modes or creating images with a frame or contrasting color stroke.
+Some of the techniques include using colors that work in both modes or creating images with a frame or contrasting color outline / contour.